mariusurbelis/youtube-assist/README.md

 ## Tech

 This software is being created in JavaScript using Vue.js framework and Electron.
-It mainly targets Windows desktop platform.
+It mainly targets the Windows desktop platform.

 ## Project setup